 There are approximately 1300 different enzymes found in the human cell!
 Each of these coming about by chance.

 Or what about the probability of the pre-biotic evolution of the DNA.
+It is DNA that dictates the arrangement of the amino acids in the proteins in living cells.

 DNA, or deoxyribonucleic acid, is the hereditary material in humans and almost all other organisms.
 Nearly every cell in a person’s body has the same DNA.
 Most DNA is located in the cell nucleus.